- Areas of Study

 About the Dean

-Dr. Debbie Storrs became Dean of UND's College of Arts & Sciences in July of 2013.
+Dr. Debbie Storrs became Dean of UND's College of Arts & Sciences in July of 2013 and Senior Vice Provost in June 2017.
 Previous to joining UND, she served as Associate Dean of the College of Letters, Arts and Social Sciences at the University of Idaho.
 Storrs earned a Ph.D. and M.S. in sociology from the University of Oregon and a B.S. in sociology from the University of Alaska, Anchorage.
 Her research focuses on STEM (science, technology, engineering and mathematics) education, teaching pedagogy, community action and health inequities, qualitative methods and narratives, and racial/gendered identities.